Master of Business Administration

 MNGT 550 Managing Change and Innovation (3 credits)

-MNGT 565 Conflict Resolution and Negotiation (3 credits)
+MNGT 565 Negotiation and Conflict Resolution (3 credits)

 MNGT 569 Global Business Management (3 credits)